premAI-io/state-of-open-source-ai/eval-datasets.md

 human references.

-- **Speech**: models are assessed using metrics like [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), Character Error Rate (CER), and accuracy are commonly used.
+- **Speech**: models are assessed using metrics like [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), and accuracy are commonly used.
 WER measures the dissimilarity between recognized words and the ground truth.

 While evaluation metrics offer valuable insights into a model's capabilities within its specific domain, they may not provide a comprehensive assessment of its overall performance.
 To address this limitation, benchmarks play a pivotal role